kimdanny/COMP0189-practical/Week-01/Anaconda_for_M1.md

 ## Test the Installation

-Unlike the Anaconda for intel-chip, Anaconda for M1-chip does not support Anaconda-Navigator yet.
+Unlike the Anaconda for intel-chip, Anaconda for M1-chip does not support Anaconda-Navigator (GUI for Conda) smoothly.
+We don't recommend using Anaconda-Navigator.
 To use jupyter notebook, you should type `jupyter notebook` in the command line.